rostools/cog-flow-intro/index.md

 For the Seedcase project, we want to employ a branching strategy that:

-1) is simple, transparant, and beginner-friendly
+1) is simple, transparent, and beginner-friendly
 2) enables consistency across contributions through clear guidelines for branching, committing, and reviewing
 3) works well with parallel, asynchronous development
 4) supports continuous delivery, and (is that something we want further down the line, when we want to explicitly version the code?)